 Through continued generous community support, Tahoe Forest Health System is able to offer a wide variety of high-quality programs and services.

-Tahoe Forest Hospital offers 24-hour emergency care, an ambulatory surgery center, intensive care, orthopedics and sports medicine, a medical/surgical unit, women and family center, home health and hospice programs, a health clinic, cancer center, long term care center, children’s center, a health and sports performance center, as well as a variety of community health outreach programs.
+Tahoe Forest Hospital offers 24-hour emergency care, an ambulatory surgery center, intensive care, orthopedics and sports medicine, a medical/surgical unit, women and family center, home health and hospice programs, a cancer center, long term care center, children’s center, a health and sports performance center, as well as a variety of community health outreach programs.

 Tahoe Forest Hospital is a not-for-profit rural health care facility and designated critical access hospital.
 It is fully accredited by the Healthcare Accreditation Facilities Program and licensed by the State of California Department of Health Services.